supertutorai/demoproject/README.md

 ```

+[] must disable apple signin on Signing & Capabilities to allow non-developer account to build

 [] nothing appears in history

 switch to molab project to avoid signin up for billing to enable Storage service